Elijah Wald: The Robert Johnson recording speed controversy

 At all of his later sessions, when there are two alternate takes their pitch remains identical.
 Again, this could reflect reality—maybe after the first session he (or the engineer) had reached a decision about where he wanted to pitch his songs and was no longer experimenting—or it could mean that the first session’s speeds are unreliable, but the bugs in the equipment were limited to that day.
 In either case, this seems like pretty solid proof that the speeds were not consistently, consciously speeded up to the same degree at all of his sessions.

-3. For more than seventy years there have been people alive who heard Robert Johnson live and also heard the recordings, and none of them ever suggested that the recordings sounded higher or faster than Johnson did.
+3. For seventy years there were people alive who knew Robert Johnson, played and traveled with him, and heard him perform in many different contexts, and none of them ever suggested that the recordings sounded higher or faster than Johnson did.
 (Indeed, Johnny Shines told Paul Geremia that the recordings actually sounded better than he remembered Johnson sounding in person.
 Since Shines had a deeper voice than Johnson had, it is unlikely that by “better” he meant higher.)

 4. Some proponents of the “slowed down” theory argue that Johnson’s slide tunes are mostly in “open G” tuning, and if they are at the right speed he would have had to capo on the fourth fret, which would make the high notes hard to play.
-The flaw in this argument is that some guitarists tune down to open G while others tune up to open A. If Johnson tuned up, then his capo would have been on the first or second fret, which would cause no playing problems—and, as it happens, we know that other songs from those sessions were played in standard tuning, key of A, and end up in the same absolute pitch as the open-tuned songs.
+The flaw in this argument is that some guitarists tune down to open G while others tune up to open A—indeed, the latter choice is particularly common for slide guitarists, since it makes the strings a bit tighter, which gives the instrument a brighter sound and makes the slide less likely to grate against the frets.
+If Johnson tuned up to A (or even to Bb, which is not unheard of), then his capo would have been on the first or second fret, which would cause no playing problems—and, as it happens, we know that other songs from those sessions were played in standard tuning, key of A, and end up in the same absolute pitch as the open-tuned songs.
 Occam’s razor suggests that if the standard-tuned A songs are in B or Bb, and the open-tuned songs are also in B or Bb (which is the case), he is probably tuning his guitar to A in both cases.
 Not necessarily, but that is the simplest explanation.

 5. The only solid argument in favor of the “slowed-down” theory is that the records sound better if you slow them down.
 This is, of course, a matter of opinion, and some people certainly prefer the way they sound when played more slowly.
-However…those people argue that what is better about the sound is that the slower, lower Johnson sounds more like Son House.
-Now, House was a major influence on Johnson, but by the time Johnson recorded he was not trying to sound like House—an older player who had been unsuccessful on records—but rather like Leroy Carr, Casey Bill Weldon, Kokomo Arnold, Lonnie Johnson, and Peetie Wheatstraw, who were the big blues recording stars in the mid-1930s, and whose vocal styles he imitated on most of his records.
+However…those people argue that what is better about the sound is that the slower, lower Johnson sounds more like Son House or Muddy Waters.
+Now, House was a major influence on both Johnson and Waters, but by the time Johnson recorded he was not trying to sound like House—an older player who had been unsuccessful on records—but rather like Leroy Carr, Casey Bill Weldon, Kokomo Arnold, Lonnie Johnson, and Peetie Wheatstraw, who were the big blues recording stars in the mid-1930s, and whose vocal styles he imitated on most of his records.
 (For example, the ooh-well-well falsetto yodel he often used was imitated from Wheatstraw and Weldon.)
-These singers tended to have higher, smoother voices than House—exactly the sound that Johnson seems to have been going for, and that the House fans dislike.
-So their whole argument is based on the fact that they prefer the older Delta sound to the mainstream popular blues sound of the 1930s—or, to put it differently, that their tastes are different from Johnson’s own tastes at the moment he was recording.
+These singers tended to have higher, smoother voices than House—exactly the sound Johnson seems to have been going for, and that the House and Waters fans dislike.
+So their whole argument is based on the fact that they prefer the older, deeper Delta sound to the mainstream popular blues sound of the 1930s—or, to put it differently, that their tastes are different from Johnson’s own tastes at the moment he was recording.
 Of course, they are welcome to their tastes, and to listen to Johnson’s music at any speed they like, but that has nothing to do with how Robert Johnson sounded in the 1930s.